Knee Replacement FAQ

 How long, and where, will my scar be?

 The scar will be approximately six inches long.
-It will be straight down the center of your knee, unless you have previous scars, in which case we may use the prior scar.
 Afterwards, there may be some numbness around the scar.
 This will not cause any functional problems.
 We use skill and care to make the scar as cosmetically appealing as possible.

 Will I need a private nurse?